zx2a17/quickshop3scan/README.md

 - APP_SECRETS: The contents of the `app_secrets_<ENV>.json` file described above, with all newline characters removed
 - GOOGLE_SERVICES_JSON: The contents of the appropriate google services json file, located at `android/app/src/<ENV>/google-services.json`, with all newline characters removed
 - FB_APP_DIST_CREDENTIALS: A google cloud service account JSON key granting permission to push app builds to firebase app distrubtion.
 [See steps detailed here](https://firebase.google.com/docs/app-distribution/authenticate-service-account?platform=android) for creating a service account with `Firebase App Distribution Admin` role.
 Again, all newlines should be removed from the json key file before adding it as a secret in github actions
+- UPLOAD_KEYSTORE_B64: Base64 encoding of a `.jks` java keystore file used to sign the app.
+Stored in a separate private repository.
+- UPLOAD_KEYSTORE_PROPS_B64: Base64 encoding of a `.properties` file used to access the keystore.
+Git bash includes the `base64` command which can be used for encoding files.
 - ANDROID_FIREBASE_APP_ID: Same as the `firebaseAndroidAppId` in `app_secrets_<ENV>.dart`